 appearances.
 Asked what the licence plate meant, Pierre Trudeau responded simply by saying, "You Figure It Out!"
 It's still a puzzling mystery to this day!

-Shopping With The Dead In Toronto's Yorkville District-erased from Toronto's History Books and References
+Shopping With The Dead In Toronto's Yorkville District - Erased from Toronto's History Books and any References

 Just visit Toronto's upscale Yorkville District and you will find expensive stores, salons and fine dining but you just might be shopping with the dead.